Congress has been spending, and it's getting worse. Now people are starting to bite back.

 Hometown: Port Allen, LA

 The reason that so many survived Hurricane Katrina is because they WERE prepared!
 Over 1 million people evacuated from the New Orleans metro area in 24 hours; I would venture a bet that no other major city in the U.S. could stage such a huge not to mention orderly evacuation in such a short time.
 As for those who stayed, well, some folks are stubborn and some just didn't have the means to escape.
 The government's job is to make escape an option when a mandatory evacuation is ordered, and the government sadly failed to do that in this instance.
 Overall, the evacuation effort was a huge success and saved untold lives, and the wise preparation of the masses is what helped them save themselves, but - as usual - the media is focused only on the sensational story, the one that will get the most readers, rather than showing all sides of the show.

 At any rate, it's a good idea to be prepared on your own -- and if you think that George Bush is a blundering incompetent who will ensure that rescue efforts are bungled, then you really ought to be preparing, rather than denouncing my preparation advice and confusing me with a Clampett.
-Here's a review of emergency gadgets by the Wall Street Journal's Walt Mossberg, and here's another post on gadgets from my personal blog.
-Some people have other suggestions, too.
+Here's a review of by the Wall Street Journal's Walt Mossberg, and here's on gadgets from my personal blog.
+Some people have suggestions, too.

 Get ready for another storm

-This is especially important because we're moving into a cycle of active hurricanes after a long lull that gave us a false sense of security:
+This is especially important because we're moving into a after a long lull that gave us a false sense of security: